Attention Grammy performers: The network wants you to cover your behind. Literally.

 Don't worry, there are more "problems" to come.
 "Please avoid exposing bare fleshy under curves of the buttocks and buttock crack.
 Bare sides or under curvature of the breasts is also problematic."
 In other words, ladies, CBS would really rather not see your side-cleavage or under-cleavage... and that goes for rear-end cleavage, too, guys.

 What hath Beyonce wrought?
-Memos like these have not been a matter of course prior to other Grammy telecasts.
-But Bey's revealing Super Bowl wardrobe made some middle-American mothers and conservative pundits think they'd accidentally tuned in to the Lingerie Bowl, and it's hard not to wonder if all that Victoria's Secret-friendly costuming is what led the network to suddenly issue a very 20th-century-sounding call for (relative) modesty.
+Memos like these have not been a matter of course before other Grammy telecasts.
+But Bey's revealing Super Bowl wardrobe made some middle-American mothers and conservative pundits think they'd accidentally tuned in to the Lingerie Bowl, and it's hard not to connect the dots and wonder if all that Victoria's Secret-friendly costuming is what led the network to suddenly issue a very 20th-century-sounding call for (relative) modesty.

-In the old days, when you could count on a token classical or jazz spot on the Grammys, it would be easy to imagine Beverly Sills willingly adding a couple of inches of cloth to her corset, or Itzhak Perlman sighing, "Okay, I'll put away the butt chaps if I have to."
-But given that the Grammys now tend to emphasize much the same kind of pop favorites that make the MTV Awards so racy, it's not as if all the attendees (and their backup dancers) will have a demure alternative wardrobe packed in their luggage.
+In the old days, when you could count on a token classical or jazz spot on the Grammys, it would be easy to image Beverly Sills willingly adding a couple of inches of cloth to her corset, or Itzhak Perlman sighing, "Okay, I'll put away the butt chaps if I have to."
+But given that the Grammys now tend to emphasize much the same kind of pop favorites that make the MTV Awards so racy, it's not as if all the attendees will have a demure alternative wardrobe packed in their luggage.